Karahalios Named University Scholar, Hopes Honor Will Propel Work on Autism, Algorithm Awareness

 That includes interactive visualizations that assess communicative behavior and can help parents whose children have received an autism diagnosis, providing more information than the Autism Spectrum Disorder (ASD) score that parents get.

-Karahalios hopes to explore the possibility to making the visualizations part of the pediatric diagnosis process.
+Karahalios hopes to explore the possibility of making the visualizations part of the pediatric diagnosis process.

 “One of the biggest problems parents face with kids who have autism is the inability get answers from clinicians, and even sometimes to start a conversation,” she said.
 “Looking at the visualization, which is interactive, you get a sense of what leads to a diagnosis.
 You also get something that’s concrete and you can ask, ‘What’s going on here?’”